10 Things to do in Granada, Spain (+ map): Best places to visit

 La Cartuja de Granada / things to do in Granada, Spain

-Opening hours: the monastery is open Sunday to Friday 10:00-18:00 and on Saturdays 10:00-12:45 and 15:00-18:00.
+Opening hours: The monastery is open Sunday to Friday 10:00-18:00 and on Saturdays 10:00-12:45 and 15:00-18:00.

 How to get here: There is a bus stop near the monastery (line 8 or U3).
 It is a 30-minute walk from the centre.

-Things to see and do in Granada – Map
+Things to do in Granada – map

 Where to stay in Granada?